 What had been your experience of dance before the CAT scheme?

 I first started dancing in primary school with my mum in an after school salsa class, it was there that I really started to enjoy moving and dancing with people.
 Then when I was at secondary school I started to take Hip-Hop dance and Capoeira classes.
 Whilst at school, I was part of an acting academy and overtime they suggested that I take their ballet classes, after a short time I left the academy to continue my training at CAT.

 What has the CAT scheme taught you?

 The CAT scheme not only taught me the foundation of my dance technique in ballet and various contemporary styles, but it also taught me the importance of investing time into developing your own choreographic voice.
 Nobody else has your body, your length, your humour, your sensation, your history, and that is a privilege; the way your body puts movement into space is completely unique and that should be celebrated.
 I feel strongly that the Dance4 CAT facilitated my movement research, to allow myself, as an artist, to go far deeper than just proficiency in generating and copying shapes.
 They encouraged me to play and collaborate and accept and excite.
 They taught me the value of struggling and the reward of persistence.
 They enabled me to want things and have desires.
 I became uniquely multifaceted and mature as a person.

 Where has the scheme led you so far?

 After graduating from the Dance4 CAT scheme, I went on to train at London Contemporary Dance School for three years where I graduated with First Class Honours.
+I was also a finalist on BBC Young Dancer 2017 in the contemporary category.
 I am now working for Rambert Dance Company in Rambert2 and will be completing my Masters degree in October 2019.